OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 #### Add the PostgreSQL JDBC driver jar

 Each Tomcat instance will communicate with a PostgreSQL database to persist session data.
 In order for Tomcat to communicate with a PostgreSQL database, we need to install the PostgreSQL JDBC driver JAR file.
-This is done by saving the file https://jdbc.postgresql.org/download/postgresql-42.2.11.jar as `/var/lib/tomcat9/lib/postgresql-42.2.11.jar`.
+This is done by saving the file `https://jdbc.postgresql.org/download/postgresql-42.2.11.jar` as /var/lib/tomcat9/lib/postgresql-42.2.11.jar`.

-#### Enable session replication
+#### Enable session replicationl

 To enable session persistence to a database we add a new `Manager` definition in the file `/etc/tomcat9/context.xml`.
 This manager uses the `org.apache.catalina.session.PersistentManager` to save the session details to a database defined in the nested `Store` element.

 The `Store` element in turn defines the database that the session information will be persisted to.

 We also need to add a `Valve` loading the `org.apache.catalina.ha.session.JvmRouteBinderValve` class.
 This valve is important when a client is redirected from a Tomcat instance that is no longer available to another Tomcat instance in the cluster.
-We'll see this valve in action later on after we have deployed our sample application.
+We'll see this valve in action after we deploy our sample application.

 Here is a copy of the `/etc/tomcat9/context.xml` file with the `Manager`, `Store`, and `Valve` elements defined: